 "Week" a period of seven Operational Days commencing at 05.00 hours on a Monday and terminating at 05.00 hours on the next following Monday;

-"Weekly Limit" means, in relation to any Week in respect of any Site(s) / Group, the weekly limit as set out in the Customer Portal;
+"Weekly Limit" means, in relation to any Week in respect of any Site / Group, the weekly limit as set out in the Customer Portal;

-"WPD Dynamic Services" means the WPD 'dynamic' constraint management zone services (as further explained in WPD's "CMZ Payment and Contract Assistance Notes" document) required in the areas identified by WPD to be provided by the Participant pursuant to Schedule 1 including, for the avoidance of doubt, the permitting by the Participant of remote despatch of Demand Response by WPD from a Site(s) / Group;
+"WPD Dynamic Services" means the WPD 'dynamic' constraint management zone services (as further explained in WPD's "CMZ Payment and Contract Assistance Notes" document) required in a CMZ identified by WPD in respect of which the Participant has been Awarded a Contract to which this Agreement is expressed to apply and to be provided by the Participant pursuant to Schedule 1 including, for the avoidance of doubt, the permitting by the Participant of remote despatch of Demand Response by WPD from a Site / Group;

-"WPD Restore Services" means the WPD 'restore' constraint management zone services (as further explained in WPD's "CMZ Payment and Contract Assistance Notes" document) required in the areas identified by WPD to be provided by the Participant pursuant to Schedule 1 including, for the avoidance of doubt, the permitting by the Participant of remote despatch of Demand Response by WPD from a Site(s) / Group;
+"WPD Restore Services" means the WPD 'restore' constraint management zone services (as further explained in WPD's "CMZ Payment and Contract Assistance Notes" document) required in a CMZ identified by WPD in respect of which the Participant has been Awarded a Contract to which this Agreement is expressed to apply and to be provided by the Participant pursuant to Schedule 1 including, for the avoidance of doubt, the permitting by the Participant of remote despatch of Demand Response by WPD from a Site / Group;

-"WPD Secure Services" means the WPD 'secure constraint management zone services (as further explained in WPD's "CMZ Payment and Contract Assistance Notes" document) required in the areas identified by WPD to be provided by the Participant pursuant to Schedule 1 including, for the avoidance of doubt, the permitting by the Participant of remote despatch of Demand Response by WPD from a Site(s) / Group.
+"WPD Secure Services" means the WPD 'secure constraint management zone services (as further explained in WPD's "CMZ Payment and Contract Assistance Notes" document) required in a CMZ identified by WPD in respect of which the Participant has been Awarded a Contract to which this Agreement is expressed to apply and to be provided by the Participant pursuant to Schedule 1 including, for the avoidance of doubt, the permitting by the Participant of remote despatch of Demand Response by WPD from a Site / Group.

 1.2 In this Agreement, unless the context otherwise requires: (a) words in the singular include the plural and vice versa and words in one gender include any other gender; (b) a reference to a statute or statutory provision includes: (i) any subordinate legislation (as defined in Section 21(1), Interpretation Act 1978) made under it; (ii) any repealed statute or statutory provision which it re-enacts (with or without modification); and (iii) any statute or statutory provision which modifies, consolidates, re-enacts or supersedes it; (c) general words shall not be given a restrictive meaning where they follow one or more specific terms indicating a particular category of act, matter or thing or where they are followed by examples, and the words "including" and "in particular" (or similar) shall not limit the generality of any preceding words, and (d) references to: (i) any party include its successors in title and permitted assigns; (ii) a "person" include any individual, firm, body corporate, association or partnership, government or state (whether or not having a separate legal personality); (iii) clauses and schedules are to clauses and schedules of this Agreement and references to sub-clauses and paragraphs are references to sub-clauses and paragraphs of the clause or schedule in which they appear; and (iv) the headings are for convenience only and shall not affect the interpretation of this Agreement.